alan-turing-institute/learningmachines/doc/challenges.md

 Retraining a single model can be computationally expensive.
 Retraining a model which comprises of an ensemble of dependent models is both expensive and complex.
 This is especially true if models provide absolute class decisions instead of probabilistic values, because absolute class decisions are based on carefully selected thresholds.
 Thresholds are selected to maximise metrics such as sensitivity or specificity, according to purposes of applications.
 Reselection of multiple thresholds to rebalance system performance is both complex and brittle.

-For all these reasons, retraining models are difficult decisions.
+For all these reasons, decisions to retrain models are difficult decisions.
 In addition resulting changes in model behaviour can be a source of uncertainty for users making high impact or high risk decisions.
-If reasons for making changes are not communicated clearly, this can result in user distrust and resistance.
+If reasons for making changes are not available or communicated clearly, this can result in user distrust and resistance.

-(Put in something here about explainability black boxes unconvincing etc)

-From Jack: How to create a machine that can seamlessly deal with changes in the availability of different data sources over time?
-How to determine when the model should be retrained?

-From Jack: How to add a recency bias (i.e. should new data be weighted more heavily than older data)?

-From Jack: * If considering different possible models: Why has a certain model been selected? - Accuracy vs interpretability trade off - False positives vs. false negatives etc. Ease of updating might be one factors to model selection
+*Notes: (Put in something here about explainability black boxes unconvincing etc)From Jack: How to create a machine that can seamlessly deal with changes in the availability of different data sources over time?
+How to determine when the model should be retrained?From Jack: How to add a recency bias (i.e. should new data be weighted more heavily than older data)?From Jack: If considering different possible models: Why has a certain model been selected? - Accuracy vs interpretability trade off - False positives vs. false negatives etc. Ease of updating might be one factors to model selection*

 ## Project Roadmap

-The Learning Machines project will define a framework for researchers to engage with problem of keeping models current, when new data become available.
+The Learning Machines project will define a framework for researchers to engage with problem of detecting changes in new data, as new data become available.
+These changes are specifically of the type which impacts the model's faithfulness to real world; detection of these changes should trigger a discussion about whther the model could be retrained.

 To achieve this goal, the project will first define the ways data can change.
 We are specifically looking to define changes which should trigger a model retrain if the model is to be kept current.